-Name Description provide This property defines the service token, as described in the "Understanding the Token" section earlier in the chapter. useValue This property specifies the object that will be used to resolve the dependency. multi This property is used to allow multiple providers to be combined to provide an array of objects that will be used to resolve a dependency on the token.
-See the "Resolving a Dependency with Multiple Objects" section earlier in the chapter for an example.
+Name Description provide This property defines the service token, as described in the "Understanding the Token" section earlier in the chapter. useValue This property specifies the object that will be used to resolve the dependency. multi This property is used to allow multiple providers to be combined to provide of objects that will be used to resolve a dependency on the token.
+See the "F Dependency with Multiple Objects" section earlier in the chapter for an example.